holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(e)	Triage Issues:** During this step, the Facilitator is responsible for building an agenda of Tensions to process in the Tactical Meeting by soliciting agenda items from all participants, using the same rules as those for a Governance Meeting, defined in Section 3.3.4.
 However, in Tactical Meetings, the Facilitator processes agenda items by simply allowing the agenda item owner to engage others in their Roles and duties as desired, until a path for resolving the Tension is identified.
 If any Next-Actions or Projects are accepted during this discussion, the Secretary is responsible for capturing them and distributing these outputs to all participants.
 The Facilitator must attempt to allow time for processing every agenda item within the meeting, and in order to do so may cut off the processing of any item that’s taking more than its due share of the remaining meeting time.
 - **(f) Closing Round:** During this step, the Facilitator allows each participant in turn to share a closing reflection or other thought triggered by the meeting.
 Responses are not allowed.

+A Circle may adopt a Policy to add to or change this required process.

 #### 4.2.4 Surrogate for Absent Members

 If a Defined Role of the Circle is entirely or partially unrepresented at a Tactical Meeting due to someone’s absence, the Circle’s Lead Link may act within that Role to cover the gap.
 If the Lead Link is also absent, any participant may accept Next-Actions or Projects on behalf of that Role, however these may be treated by the person who normally fills the Role as just requests made under the terms of Section 4.1.2(b).

 ### 4.3 Individual Action

 As a Partner of the Organization, in some cases you are authorized to act outside of the authority of your Roles, or even to break the rules of this Constitution.
-By acting under this extended authority you are taking **_“Individual Action”_**, and you are bound by the following rules.
+By acting under this extended authority you are taking **_“Individual Action”_**, and you are bound by the following rules:

 #### 4.3.1 Allowed Situations